 height throughout the length of the tomogram.

-Increase the Sample tomogram thickness to 200.
-This will create a reconstruction that is much thicker than the original section.
+Because this is a binned data set, reduce the Positioning tomogram thickness to 200.
+This will still create a reconstruction that is much thicker than the original section.

 This command file first extracts and aligns a 60 pixel sliver from the top, middle, and bottom of the image stack.
-The program then uses these samples to create 10 slices of the reconstruction from the top, middle, and bottom of the aligned stack.
+The program then uses these samples to create 20 slices of the reconstruction from the top, middle, and bottom of the aligned stack.
 These output files are named topa.rec, mida.rec, bota.rec.
-Press Create Boundary Models
+Press Create Boundary Models.

 When the 'Create Boundary Models' is pressed, 3dmod will read in all three reconstructions at once, with the topa.rec displayed first and viewed edge on.
 3dmod will also start with an empty model, named tomopitcha.mod.

 The top bar of the Zap window has a feature '4th D' and a backward and forward arrow.
 If you click the forward arrow, you can cycle through to the mida.rec and bota.rec reconstructions, respectively.
 Start with the topa.rec.
 Use the contrast sliders to adjust contrast.
 Notice the material in the center of the volume with a mottled appearance.
 This is the part of the reconstruction with biological material.
 Using the middle mouse button, place one model point at the left side of the top surface that defines the region containing the biological material, and a second model point at the right side of the top surface.
 A line will connect the two points.
 Model the bottom surface of the section with 2 points on the left and right sides, respectively.
 Toggle to the mid.rec and bot.rec file by hitting the arrow button to the right of '4th D' at the top of the zap window.
 Repeat modeling the top and bottom surfaces of the other two reconstructions.
 The final model should have 1 object and 6 contours, and each contour should have 2 model points.
 Save this model file.